Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 ## Qumulo Core 6.2.2
 {{page.varDownloadsRelnotes}}
-{% include important.html content="This release fixes an issue in Qumulo 6.2.1.1 that interrupted the functioning of cross-realm Kerberos authentication when the system returns CNAMEs for PTR records while performing reverse DNS lookups." %}
+{% include important.html content="We have identified an issue in Qumulo 6.2.1.1 that interrupted the functioning of cross-realm Kerberos authentication when the system returns CNAMEs for PTR records while performing reverse DNS lookups." %}
 * Added the ability to store master keys for at-rest encryption in an external Key Management Server (KMS) and updated the corresponding REST APIs and `qq` CLI commands.
 * Added the ability to dismiss errors and warnings on the **Cluster > Active Directory** page in the Web UI by clicking **X**.
 * Configured the drive LEDs for the front (external) storage bays on Quiver 1U All-NVMe Gen 1 platforms to light up red if a drive fails.